-Born in Connecticut, raised on New England, Gellatly has been living and working in Miami for the last 5 years.
-He has exhibited throughout New England and New York in both solo and group shows, and has continued that practice in Florida.
+Born in Connecticut, raised on New England, Gellatly, living and working in Miami for the last 8 years, has recently rerooted back up north, to Dutchess County, upstate New York.
+He has exhibited throughout New England and New York in both solo and group shows, and continued that practice in Florida.
 A recipient of a National Endowment for the Arts grant, a Pollock/Krasner Foundation Grant, and numerous state Individual Artist Grants; CT, MA,.
-He has also been the recipient of several full fellowships at the Vermont Studio Center (twice), to the Millay Artist Colony, NY, and was granted a 2 year project-residency at the Deering Estate, Miami, FL.
-Gellatly has also been working as a freelance illustrator for the past 25 years, and has taught art intermittently throughout the years to every academic level and ages.
+He has been the recipient of several full fellowships at the Vermont Studio Center, to the Millay Artist Colony, NY, and was granted a 2 year project-residency at the Deering Estate, Miami, FL..
+Along with this, Gellatly has been working as a freelance illustrator for the past 25 years, and has taught art intermittently throughout the years to every academic level and to all ages.

 The current project, Scenic Overlooks, the Red Drawings 2019, are driven by the act of intuitive drawing, observation, and thinking.
 Drawing for Gellatly is his beginning and end.